cloudfoundry/bosh-package-ruby-release/README.md

 * `GIT_USER_NAME`: Required.
 The user name that will be used to generate commits.
 * `PACKAGE`: Required.
 The package you are using in your own BOSH release (e.g. `ruby-3.2`).
 This ensures that the correct version of bundler will be used to make the updates, preventing issues where the version of bundler in your Gemfile.lock does not get out-of-sync with the version used.
 * `VENDOR`: Optional.
 Boolean value that specifies you want to run `bundle cache` to vendor in the gems into your repository.
 Defaults to `false`.
+* `VENDOR_PATH`: Optional.
+String value that specifies the BUNDLE_CACHE_PATH environment variable to use when vendoring gems.
+Default to `vendor/package`.

 ### Compile and Runtime functions and scripts